koenrane/KR-new-site/content/Essays/Many arguments for AI x-risk are wrong.md

 Much of my position is summarized by [my review](https://www.lesswrong.com/posts/uMQ3cqWDPHhjtiesc/agi-ruin-a-list-of-lethalities?commentId=B4poSMfRteggYWpv7) of Yudkowsky’s [AGI Ruin: A List of Lethalities](https://www.lesswrong.com/posts/uMQ3cqWDPHhjtiesc/?commentId=B4poSMfRteggYWpv7):

 > [Reading this post made me more optimistic about alignment and AI](https://www.lesswrong.com/posts/CoZhXrhpQxpy9xw9y/where-i-agree-and-disagree-with-eliezer#EfeMSnBvbvxjSQBc3).
 My suspension of disbelief snapped; I realized how vague and bad a lot of these "classic" alignment arguments are, and how many of them are secretly[ vague analogies](https://www.lesswrong.com/posts/HmQGHGCnvmpCNDBjc/current-ais-provide-nearly-no-data-relevant-to-agi-alignment?commentId=rxdFyej4jba2LwH7z) and intuitions about evolution.
+>
 > While I agree with a few points on this list, I think this list is fundamentally misguided.[ The list is written in a language which assigns short encodings to confused and incorrect ideas](https://www.lesswrong.com/posts/gHefoxiznGfsbiAu9/inner-and-outer-alignment-decompose-one-hard-problem-into).
 I think a person who tries to deeply internalize this post's worldview will end up more confused about alignment and AI…
+>
 > I think this piece is not "overconfident", because "overconfident" suggests that Lethalities is simply assigning extreme credences to _reasonable_ questions (like "is deceptive alignment the default?").
 Rather, I think both its predictions and questions are _not reasonable_ because they are not located by good evidence or arguments.
 (Example: I think that[ deceptive alignment is only supported by flimsy arguments](https://www.lesswrong.com/posts/dqSwccGTWyBgxrR58/turntrout-s-shortform-feed#GQ9dbzcKuLwzFpFFn).)

 In this essay, I'll address some of the arguments for “deceptive alignment” or “AI scheming.”
 And then I’m going to bullet-point a few other clusters of mistakes.

 # The counting argument for AI “scheming” provides \~0 evidence

-Nora Belrose and Quintin Pope have an excellent [upcoming post](https://www.lesswrong.com/posts/YsFZF3K9tuzbfrLxo/counting-arguments-provide-no-evidence-for-ai-doom) which they have given me permission to quote at length.
-I have lightly edited the following:
+>[!quote] Quote from a draft of [Counting arguments provide no evidence for AI doom](https://www.lesswrong.com/posts/YsFZF3K9tuzbfrLxo/counting-arguments-provide-no-evidence-for-ai-doom)
 > Most AI doom scenarios posit that future AIs will engage in **scheming**— planning to escape, gain power, and pursue ulterior motives while deceiving us into thinking they are aligned with our interests.
 The worry is that if a schemer escapes, it may seek world domination to ensure humans do not interfere with its plans, whatever they may be.
+>
 > In this essay, we debunk the **counting argument**— a primary reason to think AIs might become schemers, according to a [recent report](https://arxiv.org/abs/2311.08379) by AI safety researcher [Joe Carlsmith](https://joecarlsmith.com/).
 It’s premised on the idea that schemers can have “a wide variety of goals,” while the motivations of a non-schemer must be benign or are otherwise more constrained.
 Since there are “more” possible schemers than non-schemers, the argument goes, we should expect training to produce schemers most of the time.
-In Carlsmith’s words:
+In Carlsmith’s words (page 17 of the report):
+>

-> 1. The non-schemer model classes, here, require fairly specific goals in order to get high reward.
+>1.
+The non-schemer model classes, here, require fairly specific goals in order to get high reward.
-> 2. By contrast, the schemer model class is compatible with a very wide range of (beyond episode) goals, while still getting high reward…
+>2.
+By contrast, the schemer model class is compatible with a very wide range of (beyond episode) goals, while still getting high reward…
-> 3. In this sense, there are “more” schemers that get high reward than there are non-schemers that do so.
+>3.
+In this sense, there are “more” schemers that get high reward than there are non-schemers that do so.
-> 4. So, other things equal, we should expect SGD to select a schemer.
+>4.
+So, other things equal, we should expect SGD to select a schemer.
-> — _Scheming AIs_, page 17
+>
 > We begin our critique by presenting a _structurally identical_ counting argument for the obviously false conclusion that neural networks should always memorize their training data, while failing to generalize to unseen data.
 Since the “generalization is impossible” argument actually has _stronger_ premises than those of the original “schemer” counting argument, this shows that naive counting arguments are generally unsound in this domain.
+>
 > We then diagnose the problem with both counting arguments: they are counting the wrong things.
+>
 > ## The counting argument for extreme overfitting
 > The inference from “there are ‘more’ models with property X than without X” to “SGD likely produces a model with property X” clearly does not work in general.
 To see this, consider the structurally identical argument:
 > 1. Neural networks must implement fairly specific functions in order to generalize beyond their training data.